Diocese of Southern Karnataka of the Church of South India: C.S.I Sawday Memorial Church, Mandya

+St. Bartholomew's Church, Mysore

 The site for the St. Bartholomew's Church was a gift from the Maharaja of Mysore, Krishnaraja Wodeyar III (1799-1868), and it was consecrated in 1830.
 The church was constructed in 1832 with contributions from military officers and civilians.
 In 1847, the church was affiliated to the Anglican denomination and handed over to the Madras Government in 1852.

-- St. Paul’s Church, Mangalore
+St. Paul’s Church, Mangalore

 St. Paul’s Church is located at the NW corner of the Central Maidan (now renamed Nehru Maidan), in Mangalore, India.
 St. Paul's is the very first Protestant church to be raised in the South Kanara region, and the first vertical building to be constructed at the Central Maidan.
 St. Paul's was originally a garrison church, raised by the British India army of the Madras Government, built using prison labour.
 St. Paul's is an imposing structure amidst the chaos of the fish market, service bus stand, and the State Bank of India.